About Take-Two Interactive Software, Inc.

 Take-Two's Rockstar Games subsidiary is aptly named, having racked up sales, game-of-the-year awards, and controversy to back up the moniker.
 Focused on hardcore action games, its other titles alongside golden child GTA include open-world racing game Midnight Club, the Wild West-themed Red Dead series, 1940s-era action-detective game L.A.
 Noire, and gritty action shooter Max Payne.

 Although sister company 2K Games doesn't have as unruly a reputation, it still maintains the action focus of the group.
 The NBA 2K series is one of the company's top sellers.
 While intense titles geared toward adults and seasoned gamers have been Take-Two's bread and butter, it hedges its bets by also pursuing projects that appeal to children and casual gamers.
-As part of that push Take-Two established the 2K Play label for its casual gaming and family-oriented efforts, offering titles such as Dora the Explorer , Deal or No Deal , and its most successful release to date, Carnival Games .
+As part of that push Take-Two established the 2K Play label for its casual gaming and family-oriented efforts, offering titles such as Dora the Explorer, Deal or No Deal, and Carnival Games.

 About 75% of the company's revenue comes from console games.
 Games for PCs and other devices account for the remaining revenue.